kamval/SAMA5D27-SOM1-EK1/4. demo SD0 (VIDEO)/README.md

 #### Manually select (or enforce) video at boot time:

+By default the video output is not enabled.
+The compiled demo supports the following display sizes:

+- 4.3in TFT LCD, 480x272 - sama5d27_som1_ek_pda4.dtbo
+- - sama5d27_som1_ek_pda5.dtbo
+- 7in TFT LCD, 800x600 - sama5d27_som1_ek_pda7.dtbo / sama5d27_som1_ek_pda7b.dtbo

+You need to enable it manualy

 Press any key during U-Boot, the following text should appear:

 ```
 Hit any key to stop autoboot:  1 ...
 0

 ```
-The compiled demo supports the following display sizes:

--
--
--
--

 Enforce video by entering the following command in u-boot menu: